CARRIER AIDED PROTECTION 101: A COMPREHENSIVE GUIDE

 Under-reaching scheme: –

-The scheme in which the Zone-1 relay (set to cover about 80% of ZL) is used to send a signal to the remote end of the feeder for inter-tripping is termed a transfer trip under-reaching scheme.
-To avoid mal-operation due to receipt of a false signal, the receiving end relay operation is interlocked with its Zone-3/starter operation i.e. the scheme operates either by its own Zone-1 relay operation or by receipt of carried and its Zone-3/starter operation.
+The scheme in which the Zone-1 of relay covers about 80% of impedance of the line and is used to send a signal to the remote end of the feeder for inter-tripping is called a transfer trip under-reaching scheme.
+To avoid mal-operation due to receipt of a false signal, the receiving end relay operation is interlocked with its Zone-3/starter operation i.e. the scheme operates either by a fault in the protected section and Zone-1 relay operation or on the receipt of carrier signal from the remote end relay, and its Zone-3/starter operation.

 carrier aider protection 1